Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Change the array nums such that the first k elements of nums contain the unique elements in the order they were present in nums initially.
 The remaining elements of nums are not important as well as the size of nums.
 Return k.

+Day 3:

+Chef in his Office
+Recently Chef joined a new company.
+In this company, the employees have to work for X hours each day from Monday to Thursday.
+Also, in this company, Friday is called Chill Day — employees only have to work for Y hours (Y<X) on Friday.
+Saturdays and Sundays are holidays.
+Determine the total number of working hours in one week.

+Break the Stick
+Chef has a stick of length N.
+He can break the stick into 2 or more parts such that the parity of length of each part is same.
+For example, a stick of length 11 can be broken into three sticks of lengths {3,3,5} since each part is odd, but it cannot be broken into two sticks of lengths {5,6} since one is even and the other is odd.
+Chef can then continue applying this operation on the smaller sticks he obtains, as many times as he likes.
+Can Chef obtain a stick of length exactly X by doing this?

+Roman To Integer:
+Roman numerals are represented by seven different symbols: I, V, X, L, C, D and M.

+Symbol       Value
+I             1
+V             5
+X             10
+L             50
+C             100
+D             500
+M             1000
+For example, 2 is written as II in Roman numeral, just two ones added together.
+12 is written as XII, which is simply X + II.
+The number 27 is written as XXVII, which is XX + V + II.

+Roman numerals are usually written largest to smallest from left to right.
+However, the numeral for four is not IIII.
+Instead, the number four is written as IV.
+Because the one is before the five we subtract it making four.
+The same principle applies to the number nine, which is written as IX.
+There are six instances where subtraction is used:

+I can be placed before V (5) and X (10) to make 4 and 9.
+X can be placed before L (50) and C (100) to make 40 and 90.
+C can be placed before D (500) and M (1000) to make 400 and 900.
+Given a roman numeral, convert it to an integer.